hanafi-ali/linux-commands-on-windows/README.md

 # linux-commands-on-windows
-Linux commands translator to use in any terminal app in Windows
+Linux commands translator to use in any terminal app in Windows, and PHP and JS command shortcuts

 <br />